 A district should accept a student's assertion of his/her gender and treat the student in a manner consistent with that student's gender identity, unless staff has a credible and supportable basis for believing that the student's gender identity is being asserted for an improper purpose.
-In the May 2016 Dear Colleague Letter, ED and DOJ explain that Title IX contains no medical diagnosis or treatment requirement as a prerequisite for a district to treat a student consistent with his/her asserted gender.
-They further explain that requiring transgender students to provide proof of their gender identity, such as by submitting identification documents, may violate Title IX when doing so has the practical effect of limiting or denying the students equal access to an educational program or activity.
+Although no longer a policy supported by federal law, but still a credible approach under state law, no medical diagnosis or treatment should be required before treating a student consistent with his/her asserted gender.